-Join Gary, Chief Project Manager at Nature Discovery, as he attempts to summit Kilimanjaro with a small group of guests.
+Join Gary, General Manager at Nature Discovery, as he attempts to summit Kilimanjaro with a small group of guests.
 Spirits are high as the group will be trekking to base camp today!

 It was relatively warm last night, and we all slept well.
 We are in high spirits as we know base camp is our destination today.
 The sky is lovely and clear with very little wind; however, the air is thinner and it’s more dry than lower down.
 The landscape is sparse with many rocks which are a result of when Kilimanjaro erupted many years ago spewing rocks miles away in all directions.

 We practised the rest step again getting ready for our summit climb, and we joked and told stories as we climbed the 800m in altitude towards Kibo hut, our basecamp.
 Mawenzi Tarn is on our left and is quite a dramatic looking peak.
 It was a very technical climb for serious climbers in the past but is no longer climbed for safety reasons.
 We can see the route to Mawenzi Tarn huts on our left and the route to Outward Bound or School Hut camp on our right.
 This was used by school groups in the past hence the name.

 As we approached the Kibo hut we saw cyclists in the distance cycling uphill from the Morombo huts on the Marangu route.
 This route is the original route taken by Hans Meyer when he summited Kili in 1889 and now has huts all along the route so tents are not needed.
 It is also the most accessible route on a bicycle, although on summit day the bikes have to be carried up by porters, before the cyclists cycle back down again.

 KIBO HUT APPROACH